CollOfTheWild/AskOpenAI/README.md

 ```
 The tool will then communicate with the OpenAI API and return the response directly in the terminal.

+## For Mac
+Use the `which command to find the shebang for your specific install of python

 ## Security Note
 Remember to keep your API key secure.
 Avoid exposing it in public scripts or repositories.
 Always store your API key in a secure location.